kayes23105101328-glitch/Smart-Bedroom-Scene/README.md

     Two point lights, one spotlight
     No textures, no curve
     A pendulum clock with a moving pendulum
-    A rotating fan (can be turned on/off)
-    Change eyepoint and lookat point using keys
+    A rotating fan (can be turned on/off and speed control) Change eyepoint and lookat point using keys
 The keys used are -